Hierarchical modeling for an industrial implementation of a Digital Twin for electrical drives: Electrical (Electromagnetic) simulation

 where $\electricFieldLag$ is the electric field, $\magneticFieldLag$ the magnetic flux density, $\currentDensityLag$ the total electric current density, and $\chargeDensityLag$ the total electric charge density.
 Furthermore, $\permittivity$ and $\mu$ are the permittivity and the permeability, respectively.
 These depend on the material and in free space they just reduce to the vacuum permittivity ${\permittivity }_{0}$ and the vacuum permeability ${\mu}_{0}$, respectively.
 We emphasize that \eqref{eq:MaxwellEq} does not take into account any effects resulting from the motion of the material, i.e., the coupling to the mechanics via velocity-dependent effects is neglected in this section.
-An overall coupled model which also accounts for such effects is presented in section~\ref{sec:pHFormulationOfCoupledSystem}.

-Although the Maxwell equations can be applied in various ways in order to study dynamics of rotating machines, we present below how they are most commonly used and specifically how they are employed in commercial software such as \textsc{Ansys Maxwell}.
-One example is the configuration shown in figure~\ref{fig:Ansys1}.
+Although the Maxwell equations can be used in various ways in order to study dynamics of rotating machines, we present below how they are most commonly used and, specifically, how they are employed in commercial software such as \textsc{Ansys Maxwell}.
+One example is the configuration shown in Figure~\ref{fig:Ansys1}.

 The following equations focus on the 2D case and are derived mainly from the references \cite{Salon1995,IqbMR21,Bia05}.
-The 3D case is not discussed but most of the concepts discussed in what follows are valid for the 3D case and can be generalized from the 2D case.
+The 3D case is not discussed but most of the concepts discussed in what follows can be generalized to the 3D case.